Leonard Meredith: International career

-Meredith won his first world championship at Crystal Palace in London in 1904, beating the nine starters – four of them British – in the 100 km motor-paced event.
+Meredith won his first world championship at Crystal Palace in London in 1904, beating the nine starters – four British – in the 100 km motor-paced event.
 He set off straight into the lead, passing five kilometres in 4m 49, 10 km in 9m 20s, 20 km in 18m 31s, and 30 km in 27m 30s.
-By then he was leading by five laps.
+By then, he was leading by five laps.
 He completed 50 km in 45m 15s and 80 km in 1h 15m 5s.
-Then his pacing motorcycle broke down and Meredith hit the track's banking and fell.
+Then his pacing motorcycle broke down, and Meredith hit the track's banking and fell.
 He rolled across the track, turning somersaults.
-He got back to his feet, blood running, shouted for another bike and another pacer and finished the race 7m 19s faster than the world amateur record.
+He got back to his feet, blood running, shouted for another bike and another pacer, and finished the race 7m 19s faster than the world amateur record.

 He became an Olympic gold medalist in the 1908 Games, also held in London, on the 660-yard track at White City.
 He rode in the team pursuit with Ernie Payne, Ben Jones and Clarence Kingsbury.
 It was the first time the event had been held in the Olympic Games.
-In the tandem race he was eliminated in the semi-final.
+In the tandem race, he was eliminated in the semi-final.
 He reached the final of the 20 km race but did not finish.

-He was part of the team which won the silver medal in the Team road race.
+He was part of the team that won the silver medal in the Team road race.
 In the individual road race he finished fourth.

-Eight years later he participated in the individual road race, finishing 18th.
+Eight years later, he participated in the individual road race, finishing 18th.